National Paddy Day

 The 15th of Asar, i.e. “National Paddy Day”, is celebrated with the slogan “Let’s protect agricultural land, and increase the paddy/rice production”.
 This day is also known as “Ropai Mahotsav” or “Ropai Diwas”.

 As our country Nepal, is an agricultural country, Asar the 15th is traditionally celebrated by consuming Curd and Beaten Rice also known as Dahi-Chiura.
-According to legend, in the state of Tilaurakot, a historical place of Kapilvastu district, King Suddhodana started plowing fields with a golden plow and planted paddy/rice on this day.
+According to legend, in the state of Tilaurakot, a historical place in Kapilvastu district, King Suddhodana started plowing fields with a golden plow and planted paddy/rice on this day.
 Recently, the Ministry of Agriculture has started celebrating this day as ‘National Paddy Day’ with the objective of respecting the labor of farmers.
 In Nepal, the celebration of Asar 15 has been started as National Paddy Day since the year 2062 BS.

 In Nepal, National Paddy Day is celebrated in different ways these days.
 The government officially celebrates this day with its own programs, while the farmers of rural places celebrate it in their own way.
 There is a belief that one should play in the mud and touch it even if it is only once on this day on the occasion of this day.
 Since sowing is celebrated as a festival on this day, it is customary to sow paddy in the muddy field and sing Asare songs.

-From time immemorial, it has been a tradition in the Nepali society to eat Dahi-Chiura on Asar 15 and Kheer on Shrawan 15.
-Today, Asar 15th is considered to be the longest day of the year and even the Asare songs sung in the muddy field say that winter has started as the day is getting shorter and the night is getting longer from today.
+From time immemorial, it has been a tradition in Nepali society to eat Dahi-Chiura on Asar 15 and Kheer on Shrawan 15.
+Today, Asar 15th is considered to be the longest day of the year, and even the Asare songs sung in the muddy field say that winter has started as the day is getting shorter and the night is getting longer from today.

 Today, farmers plant paddy in the plowed fields and the workers love the soil that produces or gives food while playing with it.
 This day is also the day to exchange love through the verses of Asare songs.
 It has been a tradition of farmers to celebrate this day by eating Dahi-Chiura along with pickles and fruits while singing songs in the field during the paddy plantation.